Albert Bridge, Manchester: History

 As with the nearby Blackfriars and Victoria bridges, Albert Bridge replaced an earlier structure, New Bailey Bridge.
 This was built by subscription in shares of £40, between 1783 and 1785.
-Road users paid a toll to cross the bridge, allowing those who funded it to recoup their investment of about £1,500, plus interest of about 7.5 percent.
+Road users paid a toll to cross the bridge, allowing those who funded it to recoup their investment of about £1,500, plus interest of about 7.5 per cent.
 The last toll was paid on 31 January 1803, following which the bridge became free for all to use.
 New Bailey Bridge was built from stone and used two arches to cross the Mersey and Irwell Navigation.
 A smaller arch on the Manchester bank of the river crossed a towpath, giving access to the Duke of Bridgewater's quay.
 Two six-foot wide flagged pavements were provided for pedestrian use, on either side of a road 23 feet 11 inches wide.

 By 1843 the bridge's condition was perilous, prompting magistrates at an annual session in Preston to investigate its future.
 A court of about 30 magistrates decided to pull down the almost 59-year-old bridge and replace it with a stone structure about 60 feet wide.
 A committee was formed, and three estimates were offered: two stone bridges costing £9,700 and £9,640 respectively, and an iron bridge costing £9,400.
 The committee decided to accept a separate plan by George W. Buck, of a stone and brick bridge costing about £9,000.
 Buck advertised for contractors to submit tenders in the Manchester Guardian in April 1843.
 An advertisement in the Manchester Guardian announced the closure of the old bridge for 26 June 1843.